cairo-book/cairo-book/src/ch14-02-contract-functions.md

 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:impl_public}}
 ```

-Functions, either public or private, can access the contract's storage easily via `self: ContractState`, which abstracts away the complexity of underlying system calls (`storage_read_syscall` and `storage_write_syscall`).
-The compiler provides two modifiers: `ref` and `@` to decorate `self`, which, in the case of public functions, intends to distinguish view and external functions.

 > Similarly to the `constructor` function, all public functions, either standalone functions annotated with the `#[external(v0)]` or functions within an impl block annotated with the `#[abi(embed_v0)]` attribute, **must** take `self` as a first argument.
 This is not the case for private functions.

 ### External functions